garrettmflynn/webnwb/README.md

 ## Contributing
 The essential features of the WebNWB API are aggregated in the [api.ts](./src/api.ts) file, which configures [hdf5-io] to process the underlying HDF5 file in a way that conforms with the NWB Schema.

-Anyone who would like to contribute to the acceptance of `webnwb` as an official NWB API is welcome to message[Garrett Flynn](mailto:garrettmflynn@gmail) to coordinate work on the following areas (or anything else you think will be useful):
+Anyone who would like to contribute to the acceptance of `webnwb` as an official NWB API is welcome to message [Garrett Flynn](mailto:garrettmflynn@gmail) to coordinate work on the following areas (or anything else you think will be useful):

 1. Validate writing a dataset using [best practices](https://www.nwb.org/best-practices/) and the [schema](https://nwb-schema.readthedocs.io/en/latest/format_description.html#nwbcontainer-nwbdata-nwbdatainterface-base-neurodata-types-for-containers-and-datasets)
 2. Allow writing a dataset in place using the File Access API (Chrome)